 Ngiam Su-Lin & Ko Siew Huey

 Peer Pleasure has always been about giving young people the opportunity to hone their skills in the CRAFT of theatre as well as to offer a platform to give VOICE to their social concerns.
-We are glad that with this year’s offering, we are moving closer to that ideal state.
+We are glad that with this year’s offering, we are moving closer to that ideal.

 In our third year of this festival, we are excited to unveil new developments in the programming and lineup.
 This year, we have moved towards showcasing original works with a diverse range of social themes in all the plays presented.
 These are either devised, crowdsourced, or in a first for our festival, commissioned.
 There is also a greater diversity of groups represented, with the inclusion of works by a voluntary welfare organisation and a youth collective.

 Our partners have been integral to the success of the festival since the beginning.
 Last year, M1 came on board as title sponsor.
-This partnership is further strengthened this year with their commitment to supporting the inaugural M1 Theatre Ninja Programme, a unique practical course that will equip young people with the knowledge and skills in production and stage management as well as lighting and design.
+This partnership has strengthened further with the rebranding of our successful Production Mentorship Programme, which we are re-launching as the M1 Theatre Ninja Programme, a unique practical course that equips young people with the knowledge and skills in production and stage management.
 We are also grateful to Esplanade for giving the festival a home and expanding the performance venue to include not only the Recital Studio, but also the Theatre Studio.